I am a Zivver admin

 Additional settings

-You have these options to customize the rules to your policy even better:
+You have the following options to further customize the rules to your policy:

-2. Use machine learning to recognize sensitive information
+- Use machine learning to recognize sensitive information.

 Do not show notifications if the recipients are internal or trusted

 Many email risks apply only if the email is sent outside your organization.
-As a result, it is often desirable if business rules warn only for external mails.
+As a result, it is often desirable for business rules to warn only for external emails.

 Zivver recommends enabling rules only for external communication where possible.
 This ensures that information is secured at the right time, with minimal friction for employees.